Rangotam/PicoDuckyPayloadManager/README.md

 Also, it may be trivial but you obviously will need an internet connection on the computer you'll execute this code on.

->[!warning] Modifying payloads
->Please note that in order to be able to modify payloads, you must have [USB mode](https://github.com/dbisu/pico-ducky?tab=readme-ov-file#usb-enabledisable-mode) disabled on your pico-ducky, otherwise your it'll will crash.
+>Please note that in order to be able to modify payloads, you must have [USB mode](https://github.com/dbisu/pico-ducky?tab=readme-ov-file#usb-enabledisable-mode) disabled on your pico-ducky, otherwise your it'll crash.

 # Settings
 Within the settings page you'll find a few tweaking options.
-1. A few color palettes to change the theme of the application
+1. A bunch of color palettes to change the theme of the application
 2. A table where you can store descriptions for each one of the payloads (so you don't go insane trying to remember what everything does).

--
-As of now, all these settings require you to reload the application. know it's not very elegant but I've yet to figure out how to do that. :V
+As of now, all these settings require you to reload the application.
+I know it's not very elegant but I've yet to figure out how to do that. :V

-# Info

-This project was developed in React-Native within the EXPO framework.

-glorified api??